spacetelescope/webbpsf/docs/intro.rst

 is actually blocked by the image occulter and then subtract it from the rest of the wavefront at the Lyot plane.
 This relies on Babinet's principle to achieve the same final PSF with more computational efficiency, particularly for the case of highly oversampled image planes (as is necessary to account for fine structure in image plane occulter masks).
 See Soummer et al. 2007 for a detailed description of this algorithm.

+See the :ref:`Appendix on Parallelization and Performance <performance_and_parallelization>` for more details on calculation performance.